super-ming/Singapore-Neighborhood-Map/README.md

 list via text input.
 Clicking on a list item will display the corresponding info window.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Therefore, the default service worker only works in production build.

 ## Setup

 * Follow these [instructions](https://developers.google.com/maps/documentation/javascript/get-api-key) on getting your own Google API key.